-Whether it is a quick snapshot of a group at a celebration like the one below or a professionally posed large group picture shown farther below, it's easy to improve your large group poses by using a few of these ideas.
+Whether it's a professionally posed large group picture shown below or a quick snapshot of a group at a celebration like the one farther below, you will improve your large group poses dramatically by using a few of these ideas.

 One of the best large family portrait ideas I can give you is to coordinate clothing.
 If you limit the number of colors to 2 or 3 it makes a big difference in your final portrait.

 Once a group of people gets bigger than five or six, it isn't as simple to pose everyone correctly anymore.
 You need someone, namely you as the photographer, to take charge in a pleasant but assertive manner.
 Otherwise the quality of your group posing will suffer and look unorganized.

 Big group posing has a unique set of challenges, in addition to the regular aspects of lighting and location choice.
 Large family posing is improved when you do have the option of coordinated clothing.

 I had only a few seconds to quickly take the photo below of all the grandkids, during a 50th wedding anniversary.
 I posed the 3 small children in the middle and had 4 teen-aged boys kneel down in front so that everyone could be seen from the camera's view.
 I used only 1 chair in the pose.

 With outdoor large group photography, I often look for a shaded, evenly-lit location with a simple background.
 If possible, shoot underneath the shade of a large tree, in the shadow of a large structure, or perhaps in front of several trees.